 Can I use panko bread crumbs to coat fish?

 Yes, you absolutely can.
-Panko breadcrumbs are great for coating a wide range of proteins including fish, pork chops, chicken, and more.
+Both wheat based and gluten free based panko breadcrumbs are great for coating a wide range of proteins including fish, pork chops, chicken, and more.

 Will almond flour work in place of gf panko in a recipe?